Patagonia Atom Sling - Full Review

 Both the material and the zips seem to be well made as neither showed any size of wear despite a heavy weekend’s use.
 The plastic used for the clips and hooks also seems strong enough to support the weight of my equipment.

-The Patagonia Atom Sling is now my go-to bag for my hikes.
+The Patagonia Atom Slin bagg is now my go-to sling backpack for my hikes.
 It’s light, well designed and comfortable and has space for all of my essential equipment.
 If you are looking for a sling bag with a little more space, try the Under Armour Compel Sling 2.0 or if you are looking to spend a little less, check out the Outdoor Master Sling Bag.